vue-play/vue-play/README.md

 import MyButton from './MyButton.vue'

 // assuming MyButton.name is 'my-button'
-play(MyButton, module)
+play(MyButton)
   // MyButton will be automatially registered in scenarios
-  // so you don't have to use module.exports.components = {MyButton}
+  // so you don't have to register it again
   .add('with text', '<my-button></my-button>')

 // then the app sidebar will look like: